smarthomeNG/plugins/enocean/README.md

 =

 You have to know about the EnOcean RORG of your device (please search the internet or ask the vendor).
 Further the RORG must be declared in the plugin.
 The following EEPs are supported:
+A complete list of available EEPs is documented under http://www.enocean-alliance.org/eep/
 * A5_02_01 - A5_02_0B    Temperature Sensors (40°C overall range, various starting offsets, 1/6°C resolution)
 * A5_02_10 - A5_02_1B    Temperature Sensors (80°C overall range, various starting offsets, 1/3°C resolution)
 * A5_02_20    High Precision Temperature Sensor (ranges -10*C to +41.2°C, 1/20°C resolution)